7 Luxuries I get for being an expat

 I hardly ever use a driver for my own transportation because I like to be spontaneous and prefer walking and cycling anyway.
 But whenever my kids or visitors from abroad need to go somewhere I use a driver and it’s awesome.

-Also–with the full support of my husband–I do my level best to “support the local economy” by buying lots of local souvenirs, crafts, and delicacies, and shopping for food and clothes in local supermarkets and malls as much as I can.
+There are many interesting and new things to see and to buy when you live abroad.
+So, with the full support of my husband, I do my level best to “support the local economy” by buying lots of local souvenirs, crafts, and delicacies, and shopping for food and clothes in local supermarkets and malls as much as I can.
 Guilt-free shopping is the best.

 I never wanted to buy an expensive gown because I felt it was a waste to spend money on something you only use once.
 Instead, I’d get something cheap in a consignment store or borrowed from a friend–heck, I didn’t even buy a dress for my own wedding!